xdevplatform/search-tweets-ruby/README.md

 This iteration has the following updates from the [full-archive version](https://github.com/gnip/gnip-fas-ruby):

++ Iterated HTTP class to handle Bearer token authentication.
   + Supports two flavors of Auth: Basic, Bearer App-only
-+ Iterated HTTP, Logging common classes
-+ Counts requests default to standard out.
-Must config to write to files (even as writing data to files).
++ '''/counts.json``` requests default to standard out.
+Must explicitly request to write count responses to a file.
+Typical workflow is to repeatedly assess queries by making count requests, then switching to the 'data' endpoint when ready.
+These exploratory count responses typically do not need to be saved, yet the data definitely does.
-+ "so" = "standard_out"
++ "so" = "standard_out"-- adding a shortcut for switching write mode to 'standard out.'

 ### Next
 + Stubs for data store writing
 	+ Add in queuing system, with timed clean-up
 + Drops support for Activity Stream Tweet JSON format?
-+ New common classes: utilities
++ New common classes?: utilities